Have You Ever?: Composition and lyrics

 According to the sheet music published at Musicnotes.com, the song is set in the time signature of common time and has a tempo of 72 beats per minute.
-The song was written in the key of A major, and Norwood's voice ranges from the tone of F_{3} and D_{5}.
+The song was written in the key of A major, and Brandy's voice ranges from the tone of F_{3} and D_{5}.
 According to Rolanje D. Armstead of the TimesDaily, it has a "low-pitched, beat-based tune" consisting of keyboards and guitars.
-Music journalist, Chuck Taylor from Billboard considered "Have You Ever?" to be Norwood's "restrained song," which has a "searching and abandoned texture" that makes the listener understand she "draws emotions far from within herself.In the song's lyrics, Norwood sings about unrequited love with lyrics such as "Have you finally found the one you've given your heart to / Only to find that one will not give their heart to you.".
+Music journalist, Chuck Taylor from Billboard considered "Have You Ever?" to be Brandy's "restrained song," which has a "searching and abandoned texture" that makes the listener understand she "draws emotions far from within herself.In the song's lyrics, Brandy sings about unrequited love with lyrics such as "Have you finally found the one you've given your heart to / Only to find that one will not give their heart to you.".

 Release and critical reception

 The song was met generally positive reviews from music critics.
 In his single review for Billboard, journalist Chuck Taylor noted that it is hard "to imagine this single as anything but another jewel in the pop and Contemporary R&B princess' crown."
 He called the song's melody "instantly gratifying, with a harmony-soaked hook that's dedicated to memory after just a couple listens," and concluded that "Have You Ever?" is "a prime example of how, in the course of just a few short years, Brandy has proved to be one of the most versatile and promising stars on the fast real track to superstar royalty."
 Richard Harrington of The Spokesman-Review called the song a "luxurious [...] inevitable Diane Warren-penned power ballad," which was "begging to be redone as a duet, perhaps with Usher?"

-In a generally negative review of Never Say Never, Angela Lewis of The Independent found that Norwood's "voice is pure honey, but she lacks real command of tracks like 'Have You Ever?', showing she's better at playing by the rules than anything else."
+In a generally negative review of Never Say Never, Angela Lewis of The Independent found that Brandy's "voice is pure honey, but she lacks real command of tracks like 'Have You Ever?', showing she's better at playing by the rules than anything else."
 Daryl Easlea of BBC Music wrote that [w]orking with session players the calibre of bassist Nathan East and David Foster on keyboards, Never Say Never was aimed at the widest audience possible.
 This was most evident on 'Have You Ever?'.
 She elaborated, writing that "the ballad sounds a little too formulaic and off-the-peg, aimed for the summit of the hit parade".
 Music Week called "Have You Ever?" a highlight from the album and felt that it was bound to achieve the same success as her previous singles.
-Grant Rindner of Oprah Magazine called that song is "slowburning and soulful throwback" and Norwood's voice sing in a "complex and knotted harmony."
+Grant Rindner of Oprah Magazine called that song is "slowburning and soulful throwback" and Brandy's voice sing in a "complex and knotted harmony."